 Various HSBC Group companies are the subject of ongoing investigations, including Grand Jury subpoenas and other requests for information, by US Government agencies, including the US Attorney's Office, the DoJ and the New York County District Attorney's Office.
 These investigations pertain to, among other matters, HSBC Bank USA's bank note and dollar clearing services and their compliance with BSA and AML controls, as well as various HSBC Group companies' compliance with Office of Foreign Asset Control ('OFAC') requirements, and whether various HSBC Group companies acted appropriately in relation to certain customers who had US tax reporting requirements and various HSBC Group companies' adherence to the US broker dealer rules when dealing with US securities.
-In April 2011, HSBC Bank USA received a summons from the US Internal Revenue Service directing HSBC Bank USA to produce records identifying US taxpayers with bank accounts at the offices of an HSBC Group company and continues to work with the US Internal Revenue Service to meet their requirements.
+In April 2011, HSBC Bank USA received a summons from the US Internal Revenue Service directing HSBC Group company and continues to work with the US Internal Revenue Service to meet their requirements.

 The consent cease and desist orders do not preclude additional enforcement actions against HSBC Bank USA, HSBC Finance, or HSBC North America by bank regulatory or law enforcement agencies, including actions to recover civil money penalties, fines and other financial penalties relating to activities which were the subject of the cease and desist orders.
-In addition, it is likely that there could be some form of formal enforcement action in respect of some or all of the ongoing investigations.
-Actual or threatened enforcement actions against other financial institutions for breaches of BSA, AML and OFAC requirements have resulted in settlements involving fines and penalties, some of which have been significant depending on the individual circumstances of each action.
+In addition, it is likely that there could be some form of formal enforcement actions against other financial institutions for breaches of BSA, AML and OFAC requirements have resulted in settlements involving fines and penalties, some of which have been significant depending on the individual circumstances of each action.
 The ongoing investigations are at an early stage.
 Based on the facts currently known, it is not practicable at this time for HSBC to determine the terms on which the ongoing investigations will be resolved or the timing of such resolution or for HSBC to estimate reliably the amounts, or range of possible amounts, of any fines and/or penalties.
 As matters progress, it is possible that any fines and/or penalties could be significant.